varadgadgil19/Radix-4-Booths-Multiplier-8-bit-/README.md

 | 32   | 9      |
 | 32   | 17     |

-If we include can include more number of ACC i.e. in proportion of bits/4, then we can achieve less cycles for operation but hardware can bloat up but still its negotiable than wallace tree
+If we can include more number of ACC i.e. in proportion of bits/4, then we can achieve less cycles for operation but hardware can bloat up but still its negotiable than wallace tree.

 | Bits | Cycles | ACC |
 |------|--------|-----|